Advertiser Disclosure

 American Airlines Flagship Business with kids.
 Image Credit: Chris Hassan

-This is a question that’s widely debated on the internet: should you fly with a baby or child in business or first class?
-While some (cranky) adults might say no, we say absolutely… under the right circumstances.
+Here’s a question that’s widely debated on the internet: should you fly with a baby or child in business or first class?
+While some (cranky) adults might say no, we say absolutely … under the right circumstances, that is.

-It’s obvious that flying upfront is more comfortable, and with a little one in tow, any extra space and comfort is welcome.
+It’s obvious that flying up front is more comfortable, and with a little one in tow, any extra space and comfort is welcome.
 If we could fly first class on every flight, we would, but it’s not always possible or practical.
-Maybe the flight is full or a bassinet isn’t available, but flying in economy can sometimes be a better option for some families.
+The flight may be full, or a bassinet may not be available, but flying in economy is a better option for some families.

 The decision takes into account many factors that can vary from family to family.
 Be sure to check out our list of the pros and cons of flying business class with a baby so that you can make an informed decision.